Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Introduction

+In addition, the types and applications of functional are expanding, and the types and applications of networks are expanding, see the literatures [4,12,19,20] for example.

-Motivated by the stated background of research above, the present work develops a general single-source shortest path problem (GSSSP), which include the classical problem CSSSP and the problem ARP as its special cases; and tries to design an extended Dijkstra¡¯s algorithm (EDA) and an extended Moore-Bellman-Ford Algorithm (EMBFA) to solve the problem GSSSP under certain conditions, which respectively reduce to Dijkstra¡¯s algorithm and Moore-Bellman-Ford Algorithm while the problem GSSSP is the classical problem CSSSP; and make some other related studies.
+Motivated by the stated background of researches above, in particular the work of the literatures [22,13] (Xiao et al. 2009, Mahadeokar and Saxena 2014), the present work, through generalizing the total weight path function of networks as the path functional of graphs, develops a general single-source shortest path problem (GSSSP), which include the classical problem CSSSP and the ARP problem as its special cases; and tries to design an Extended Dijkstra's Algorithm (EDA) and an Extended Moore-Bellman-Ford Algorithm (EMBFA) to solve the problem GSSSP under certain conditions, which respectively reduce to Dijkstra's Algorithm and Moore-Bellman-Ford Algorithm when the problem GSSSP is the classical problem CSSSP.
+Moreover, we make some related studies to analyse and believe the two designed algorithms.

 The rest of this article is organized as follows.
 Some preliminaries are presented in Section 2.
 Section 3 formulates the problem GSSSP.
-Section 4 is specially devoted to designing the algorithms EDA and EMBFA respectively.
+Section 4 is specially devoted to designing algorithm EDA and algorithm EMBFA respectively.
 Section 5 makes the analyses of EDA and EMBFA.
 Section 6 shows the applications of EDA and EMBFA with a few instances of problem GSSSP.
 Finally, the paper is concluded with the Section 7.